 You will be required to complete the standards for ASHA certification (January 1, 2020).
 These standards require that a graduate degree come from an accredited program which includes clinical clock hours.
-A minimum of 400 clock hours are supervised by an ASHA certified clinician with a minimum of 3 years of clinical experience, although a student typically gains more than 400 hours in order to meet all the required minimums.
+A minimum of 400 clock hours are supervised by an ASHA certified clinician with optimally 3 years of clinical experience (minimum of 9 months clinical experience), although a student typically gains more than 400 hours in order to meet all the required minimums.
 Please see section 4.5b for breakdown of required clinical clock hours.